cwi-dis/VR2G-Evanescent/README.md

+# VR2G-Evanescent

 This is the Delivery component developed within the VRTogether consortium.
 Currently this repository hosts the binaries of the Motion Spell SFU called Evanescent.

+This is not currently open source (we are working on that), but the binaries are freely available.
+For example for use with the VR2Gather orchestrator <https://github.com/cwi-dis/vr2gather-orchestrator-v2>.

+## Usage

 Usage: ```LD_LIBRARY_PATH=$DIR $DIR/evanescent.exe [--tls] [--port port_number]```